hm-lang/core/proposals/README.md

 To define a set quickly, use the notation `[str]["hello", "world"]`, where the initial `[str]` should be the type of whatever element is in the set.

-TODO: make it easy to pass in a set as an argument and return a store with e.g. those IDs. maybe this isn't as important as it would be if we had a dedicated object type.
+TODO: make it easy to pass in a set as an argument and return a lot with e.g. those IDs. maybe this isn't as important as it would be if we had a dedicated object type.

 ```
 fn(Fields: [~k], PickFrom: ~t[~q extends k]): t[k]
-    return Fields map((Field: str): storeElement(Field, PickFrom[Field]))
+    return Fields map((Field: str): lotElement(Field, PickFrom[Field]))

 fn(PickFrom: ~o, Ids: ~k from ids(o)): pick(o, k)
     return pick(PickFrom, Ids)